Valdez Theatre Fringe with Rob & Schatzie

 This Year’s Format:

-• Super Short Plays: Three to four short plays per night (from 1/4 a page up to 7 pages max), submitted prior to the conference.
+• Super Short Plays: Three to four short plays per night (up to 7 pages max), submitted and curated prior to the conference.

-• Story Relay Teams (two teams total): Five writers per team, each writing one nightly episode (5 pages max) for their team’s continuous tale.
-Team members finalized by April 1.
+• Story Relay Teams: Two teams of five writers per team, each playwright writing one nightly episode (5 pages max) for their team’s continuous tale (episodes presented Sunday through Thursday).
+Teams finalized in early April and writing completed in early May.

-• Also accepting proposals for other short performances (up to 5 minutes) of any sort (puppetry, mime, music, dance, standup, or non-traditional theatre), submitted prior to the conference.
+• Other short performances (up to 5 minutes) of any sort (puppetry, mime, music, dance, standup, or non-traditional theatre), submitted and curated prior to the conference.

 A brief (incomplete, and perhaps from some points of view, slightly inaccurate*) history of the Fringe….